 Please review.
 At the end of this page you will receive a link to the submission form.
 When you click on the button, you are agreeing to the terms and conditions of the co-funded marketing program.

-- EGS is in the business of providing EsophyX for the treatment of GERD using the TIF (Transoral Incisionless Fundoplication) procedure.
+- EGS is in the business of providing EsophyX device for the treatment of GERD using the TIF (Transoral Incisionless Fundoplication) procedure.

 - Healthcare Provider is interested in increasing patient awareness of the TIF procedure for treating GERD.